SELab-2/UGent-5/backend/README.md

 ## Login

-The `/api/login` endpoint will redirect the user to a CAS login page.
-After authentication, a [JWT](https://jwt.io/) token will be returned to the user.
-This token has to be send in the `Authorization` header of each request to access protected endpoints.
+Authentication happens with the use of CAS.
+The client can ask where it can find the CAS server with the `/api/authority` endpoint.
+A ticket then can be obtained via `<authority>?service=<redirect_url>`.
+The CAS server will redirect to `<redirect_url>?ticket=<ticket>` after authentication.
+Once the client is authenticated, further authorization happens with [JWT](https://jwt.io/).
+To obtain this token, a `POST` request has to be made to `/api/token/`, with the CAS ticket `<ticket>` and the `<redirect_url>`.
+The redirect url is needed to verify the ticket.
+If the ticket is valid, a webtoken will be returned.
+To authorize each request, add the token in the `Authorization` header.

 ## Developing